junxit/us-congress-bills-112/metadata.md

 - 2012-12-11 — Senate amendment proposed (on the floor): Amendment SA 3327 proposed by Senator Reid for Senator Lieberman.(consideration: CR S7752; text: CR S7752)
 - 2012-12-11 — Senate amendment submitted
 - 2012-12-11 — Senate amendment submitted
+- 2012-12-12 — Message on Senate action sent to the House.
+- 2012-12-12 — Received in the House.
+- 2012-12-12 — Referred to the House Committee on Oversight and Government Reform.